Home Camera Articles FOR SALE I Buy / Wants Repairs Books

 If you are brand new to collectible cameras, there is no built in exposure meter, motor drive, or autofocusing.
 The photog has to do all those things themselves.
 Yet, for its time, the Nikon was one of the world's leading camera designs.

-Nikon I serial numbers started at 6091 and went to about 609759.
+Nikon One serial numbers started at 6091 and went to about 609759.
 The first 21 cameras are believed to be used for test purposes.
-By this accounting, number 60952 would be the 31st production Nikon camera, produced in May 1948.
-Although the numbers would seem to indicate over 750 Nikon I's, it is actually much rarer according to Robert Rotoloni, founder of the Nikon Historical Society.
-He believes the number of Nikon I's actually delivered is closer to 400, due to 90 Nikon I's not passing quality control, and about 200 unsold I's being converted to the later Nikon M. The film format change was mandated to accommodate standard American format Kodak Kodachrome slides so Nikon cameras would be eligible for export to the US.
+By this accounting, number 60952 would be the 31st production Nikon camera, produced in May 1949.
+Although the numbers would seem to indicate over 750 Nikon One's, it is actually much rarer according to Robert Rotoloni, founder of the Nikon Historical Society.
+He believes the number of Nikon One's actually delivered is closer to 400, due to 90 Nikon One's not passing quality control, and about 200 unsold I's being converted to the later Nikon M. The film format change was mandated to accommodate standard American format Kodak Kodachrome slides so Nikon cameras would be eligible for export to the US.

-Not ALL Nikon I's have the top plate serial number stamped on the back!
+Not ALL Nikon One's have the top plate serial number stamped on the back!

-Many Nikon fans believe all Nikon I's, M's and S's have matching serial number engraved on the top plate and stamped into the detachable film back.
+Many Nikon fans believe all Nikon One's, M's and S's have matching serial number engraved on the top plate and stamped into the detachable film back.
 Surprisingly, this is NOT TRUE.
-More research needs to be done, but at least cameras 60952 and 60926 do NOT have the top plate serial number stamped into the back.
+Most early Nikon Ones in the first 50 or so do not have the top plate serial number stamped into the back.
+More research needs to be done, but this is true of at least cameras 60952 and 60926.
 Apparently an unknown number of very early I's were produced before Nippon Kogaku decided to standardize numbering with matching top plate and back numbers.

 The MADE IN OCCUPIED JAPAN engraving indicated the American post war occupation of Japan, which ended in September 1951.
 The large MIOJ engraving shown above was switched to much smaller MIOJ lettering on the baseplate, possibly within the first 100 cameras.
 Eventually during Nikon M production, the MIOJ engraving was moved to an imprint on the back leather, where it was much harder to see.